-The spawner estimate above the weir is typically obtained by multiplying the percent of female pre-spawn mortality recoveries (those ≤50% spawned out) on spawning ground surveys to the population estimate above the weir.
-However, in 2017, so few carcasses were recovered above the weir that it did not provide an accurate assessment of pre spawn mortality.
+The spawner estimate above the weir was obtained by multiplying the percent of female pre-spawn mortality recoveries (those $\leq$ 50% spawned out) on spawning ground surveys to the population estimate above the weir.
+However, in 2017 and 2018, so few carcasses were recovered above the weir that assessment of pre-spawn mortality was not calculated.
 Thus, an average of all of the years since the reintroduction began (2004-2016) was used as the percent of pre-spawn mortality (Joseph Feldhaus-Oregon Department of Fish and Wildlife, personal communication 2017).